What Is the Difference Between Mental and Emotional Health?

 Emotions are physiological and psychological responses to stimuli.
 They arise quickly, often before conscious thought, and involve bodily sensations like increased heart rate or muscle tension.

-For example, seeing a dog might trigger the thought "That dog might bite me" (mental), which then creates the emotion of fear (emotional), which manifests as anxiety in your body.
+For example, seeing a dog might trigger the thought "That dog might bite me" (mental), which then creates the emotionof fear (emotional), which manifests as anxiety in your body.

 Can You Have Good Mental Health But Poor Emotional Health?